afstanton/geodesic/README.md

 Geodesic is my personal project management and business development system, named after the mathematical concept of the shortest distance between two points.
 This repository serves as both a planning workspace and development environment for building a sustainable business empire that will ultimately fund molecular nanotechnology research.

-## Project Status: Implementation Phase - Building First SaaS Application
+## Project Status: Implementation Phase - Building Multi-Tenant Analytics Platform

-**Current Phase:** Active development of the first SaaS application, Vantage.
+**Current Phase:** Active development of Apex Analytics Platform with Vantage as flagship implementation.
-**Documentation:** Comprehensive analysis, implementation plans, and development roadmaps are in place.
+**Documentation:** Comprehensive analysis, platform architecture, and white-label strategy are in place.
-**Next Step:** Execute the development roadmap to launch the MVP.
+**Next Step:** Execute the development roadmap to launch the multi-tenant platform.

 ## The Mission

-Transform from unemployed and financially constrained to entrepreneurial independence and beyond - ultimately funding molecular nanotechnology research through a series of successful SaaS businesses built using a modular, systematic approach.
+Transform from unemployed and financially constrained to entrepreneurial independence and beyond - ultimately funding molecular nanotechnology research through a scalable analytics platform business built using a modular, systematic approach.

 ## Current Status